ismaildemircann/Node.js/README.md

 ### How to use
 `npm install express body-parser`
 ### Main Goal
-- Learning How to work Express module?
+- Learning how to work Express module?

 ## 2) Signup Project
 This project is a signup page with mailchimp api.

 ### Main Goal
-- Learning How to use api?
+- Learning how to use api?

 ### How to use
 `npm install @mailchimp/mailchimp_marketing express body-parser`